robertroddev/robertroddev/README.md

 📍 [LinkedIn](https://www.linkedin.com/in/robbyrod/)

 I'm a full stack engineer with 4+ years building React and Ruby on Rails applications.
 Currently job searching for remote software engineering roles.
-I went into software engineering field because I have always been good at breaking complex problems down into smaller parts and coming up with solid solutions that make sense, after doing a lot of searching SWE seemed like the best fit for me and I enjoy it a lot.
+I went into software engineering field because I have always been good at breaking complex problems down into smaller parts and coming up with solutions that make sense, after doing a lot of searching SWE seemed like the best fit for me and I enjoy it a lot.

 **Currently:**
 - 🚀 Available to start immediately (open to remote, hybrid, on-site)